What’s the best way to write a business book?

 “Writing Prompts to plan and write a brilliant business book” is available in the following formats:

-- Paperback 6 x 9 in (15.24 x 22.86 cm) college-ruled (US), (UK): the perfect size to fit in your bag, so you can work through the exercises and jot down notes while on the go or,
+- Paperback 6 x 9 in (15.24 x 22.86 cm) college-ruled: the perfect size to fit in your bag, so you can work through the exercises and jot down notes while on the go or.
+You can purchase from me directly:

 If you’ve always wanted to write a book to promote your business but never got round to doing it, today’s a perfect day to start.